cosc2336-ds-alg/assg08/README.md

 catch and handle this case for situations where they might want to try this without knowing if the list is empty or not before hand.

-The next two set of unit tests in the `assg-tests-LList.cpp` test file test `getFront()` and `getBack()` respectively.
+The next two set of unit tests in the `test-LList.cpp` test file test `getFront()` and `getBack()` respectively.
 You should uncomment them and implement the functions one at a time.